aburousan/azaz/Pages/Physics/papers/hernquist1987/03_treecode.md

 \sum_k m_k = M
 $$

 the total mass of the cell.
-This gives $-GM/d$ — the cell treated as a point.
+This gives $-GM/d$, i.e. the cell treated as a point.
 Nothing about the shape of the cell survives here.

 **$n=1$, the dipole.** Write $\hat n = \vec d/d$ for the direction to the field point.
 Then $s_k\cos\gamma_k = \hat n\cdot\vec s_k$, so